louiskgkim/luxbox-mern-app-copy/README.md

 ## Installation
 Some files will be needed in order for this generator to operate:

-- npm i express @4.17.1
+- npm i express @4.18.2
-- npm i apollo server-express @2.15.0
+- npm i apollo server-express @3.12.0
+- npm i graphql @16.6.0
+- npm i mongoose @7.0.4

 ## Usage
 1. Clone the repository
 2. Open terminal in the right file path
 3. Run npm i into terminal
-4. Run npm run develop into terminal
+4. Run npm run dev into terminal
 5. The application should now run on http://localhost:3000/
 6. Or access via Heroku: